CJS0721/CJS0721.github.io/index.md

 ---

 <p>
-  Welcome to Coco-pomelo'blog !
+  Welcome to Coco-pomelo's blog !
 "Coco" means coconut, "Coco-pomelo" means coconut and pomelo,which are my own and my girlfriend's nicknames respectively.
 This site serves as an example for the Bay Jekyll theme.
 Bay is a very simple and minimal theme, directly inspired by Dan Grover's <a href="http://dangrover.com">website</a>.
 </p>